 This sample explains how to draw interactively a LinearPath entity.

 This sample explains how to draw an interactive ruler on the Viewport surface.
 The ruler drawing changes tick density based on current zoom factor.
 This sample also demonstrates how to display a logo in overlay on the 3D scene.

 This sample gives you full control on the scene lighting settings.
 On the left pane you see the camera view while on the right one, the 3D scene from the director point of view.
 You can turn on up to eight lights of point, spot, directional and stationary types and change each light settings.
 Currently only one light can yield shadows.
 You'll find the code to copy geometry from one Design control to the other as well.

 This sample explains how to implement a custom selection method on a FastPointCloud entity.
 The Undo and Unselect commands are also provided.

-This sample explains how to implement individual Mesh triangles selection.
+This sample explains how to slice a Mesh for 3D printing.